Career Definition for Park Naturalist

 Forest and Conservation Worker

 With a high school diploma or its equivalent, in addition to on-the-job training, these workers are supervised by foresters and technicians and work towards maintaining, developing and protecting forests.
-Slower than average job growth of 4% was predicted by the BLS from 2012-2022, and an annual median salary of $24,340 was reported in 2012.
+An average job decline of 2% was predicted by the BLS from 2016-2026, and an annual median salary of $27,650 was reported in 2017.

 Those interested in a career as a firefighter should earn a high school diploma and emergency medical technician (EMT) certification.
 Some locations offer apprenticeships, and extensive on-the-job training is required for all firefighters.
 Other certifications may also be available, and some individuals start out as volunteer firefighters.
-In 2012, the BLS revealed a median annual wage of $45,250 for firefighters, but predicted slower than average job growth of 7% from 2012-2022.
+In 2017, the BLS revealed a median annual wage of $49,080 for firefighters, but predicted average job growth of 7% from 2016-2026.